 INTRODUCTION

 Sugarcane (Saccharum officinarum L.) is the high-valued crop attacked by as many as 212 insect pests and 76 non insect pests in India right from germination to harvest.
-Among them, borers (early and internode borer) are the major destructive endemic pests of North Eastern region of Tamil Nadu which are causing 8 to 10 percent cane yield losses at farmer’s level and 10 to 15 percent sugar recovery losses in sugar industries.
+Among them, borers (early and internode borer) are the major destructive endemic pests of North Eastern region of Tamil Nadu that are causing 8 to 10 percent cane yield losses at farmer’s level and 10 to 15 percent sugar recovery losses in sugar industries.
 Statistically the borers are causing losses of 25.5 million tonnes at national level.
 Developing Bio Intensive Integrated Pest Management (BIPM) package involving bio agents and safer insecticides to reduce borer infestation and facilitates sustainable yield and quality and monetary benefits to farmers and sugar mills and brings out green environment.
 Keeping the above facts, this experiment was formulated with bio agents, botanicals, a new class insecticide (Rynaxypyr (Coragen) 20 SC) anthranilic diamide) and combination of mechanical, botanical and bio agent for the control of early shoot borer, internode borer and the top borer of sugarcane at Sugarcane Research Station, Sirugamani during 2020-2022.

 MATERIALS AND METHODS